-If you have pointed your domain name to your virtual private server"s IP address you can skip this step-you do not need to set up local hosts.
-Your virtual hosts should work.
+If you have pointed your domain name to your virtual private server"s IP address you can skip this step.
 However, if want to try out your new virtual hosts without having to connect to an actual domain name, you can set up local hosts on your computer alone.

-For this step, make sure you are on the computer itself, not your server instance.
+For this step, make sure you are on the computer itself andnot your droplet.

-To proceed with this step you need to know your computer"s administrative password, otherwise you will be required to use an actual domain name to test the virtual hosts.
+To proceed with this step, you need to know your computer"s administrative password; otherwise, you will be required to use an actual domain name to test the virtual hosts.